 Membrane protein homeostasis

 A well-orchestrated interplay of protein biosynthesis and degradation is required to maintain protein homeostasis.
 Our lab is particularly interested in the regulation of membrane protein biosynthesis and assembly.
-The human genome encodes thousands of membrane proteins that are the predominant target of all modern drugs.
-Yet, little is known about how they are inserted, folded, and assembled at the endoplasmic reticulum (ER).
+The human genome encodes thousands of membrane proteins that are the predominant target of modern drugs.
+Yet, little is known about how membrane proteins are inserted, folded, and assembled at the endoplasmic reticulum (ER).
 Biogenesis factors called insertases facilitate membrane protein insertion into the lipid bilayer.
-The highly conserved ER membrane protein complex (EMC) has recently emerged as a major insertase of many endogenous, as well as viral membrane proteins.
+The highly conserved ER membrane protein complex (EMC) has recently emerged as a major insertase of many biomedically important membrane proteins, e.g. G-protein coupled receptor, as well as viral membrane proteins.

 As part of a team in the Voorhees lab @ Caltech, Tino helped solved the first structure of the human EMC and gained mechanistic insights into its function and assembly in human cells.
 We could also define a selectivity filter in the EMC that regulates substrate selection to favor insertion of so-called tail-anchored membrane proteins destined for the ER, while discriminating against those destined for the mitchondrial outer membrane.